VictoriaMetrics/VictoriaMetrics/docs/CaseStudies.md

 The mission of [MHI Vestas Offshore Wind](http://www.mhivestasoffshore.com) is to co-develop offshore wind as an economically viable and sustainable energy resource to benefit future generations.

 MHI Vestas Offshore Wind is using VictoriaMetrics to ingest and visualize sensor data from offshore wind turbines.
 The very efficient storage and ability to backfill was key in chosing VictoriaMetrics.
 MHI Vestas Offshore Wind is running the cluster version of VictoriaMetrics on Kubernetes using the Helm charts for deployment to be able to scale up capacity as the solution will be rolled out.
-Current roll-out is

 Numbers with current limited roll out: